sal55/langs/oldmdocs.md

 Arrays are treated as value types throughout, however support for manipulating value arrays is limited (restricted to assignment, or passing arrays of 1, 2, 4, 8, or 16 bytes).

 (Old versions of M implemented pass-by-value of arrays and records of any size.
 But my recollection is that that feature was never used, over over decades.
 But value arrays play a important part in keeping the type system consistent.
 See what happens in C when you have the discontinuity caused when value arrays are written out.)

+(An 'array' prefix might be needed inside a function, as "\[" can be denote the start of an set constructor).

 ### Array Bounds